-The term "vulnerable adult" refers to a person aged 18 or over whose ability to protect himself or herself from violence, abuse, neglect or exploitation is significantly impaired through physical or mental disability, illness, old age, emotional fragility, distress, or otherwise; and for that purpose, the reference to being impaired is to being temporarily or indefinitely impaired.
+The term "adult at risk" refers to a person aged 18 or over whose ability to protect himself or herself from violence, abuse, neglect or exploitation is significantly impaired through physical or mental disability, illness, old age, emotional fragility, distress, or otherwise; and for that purpose, the reference to being impaired is to being temporarily or indefinitely impaired3.

-Please note that some adults may not consider themselves vulnerable but may be vulnerable to being abused by individuals in positions of leadership and responsibility.
-As adults are not inherently vulnerable and in need of protection it is important to recognise that the factors described below do not, of themselves, mean that a person is vulnerable.
+Please note that some adults may not consider themselves at risk but may be at risk of being abused by individuals in positions of leadership and responsibility.
+As adults are not inherently at risk and in need of protection it is important to recognise that the factors described below do not, of themselves, mean that a person is at risk.
 It is a combination of these factors and the circumstances that a person finds him/herself in that can make an individual vulnerable to abuse or neglect.

-Some factors that increase vulnerability include:

-- A mental illness, chronic or acute

-- A sensory or physical disability or impairment

-- A learning disability

-- A physical illness

-- Dementia

-- An addiction to alcohol or drugs

-- Failing faculties of old age

-- Those who are homeless

-- Refugee families or individuals (including those seeking asylum) - Victims/survivors of domestic abuse - direct violence and/or significant emotional coercion - Those who have suffered historic abuse in childhood - A permanent or temporary reduction in physical, mental or emotional capacity brought about by life events - for example bereavement, abuse or trauma

-These factors may not exist in isolation; for example, someone with a drink problem masking underlying dementia; or a frail housebound elderly person with underlying depression.
+Some factors that increase vulnerability include: A mental illness, chronic or acute A sensory or physical disability or impairment A learning disability A physical illness Dementia An addiction to alcohol or drugs Failing faculties of old age Those who are homeless Refugee families or individuals (including those seeking asylum) Victims/survivors of domestic abuse - direct violence and/or significant emotional coercion Those who have suffered historic abuse in childhood A permanent or temporary reduction in physical, mental or emotional capacity brought about by life events - for example bereavement, abuse or trauma These factors may not exist in isolation; for example, someone with a drink problem masking underlying dementia; or a frail housebound elderly person with underlying depression.

-&lt;sup>3 Section 6 of the Safeguarding and Clergy Discipline Measure 2016.
+3 Section 6 of the Safeguarding and Clergy Discipline Measure 2016.